-One of the questions that came up in my Books(Dot)Con interview with Diana Sousa was about the We Need Diverse Books-inspired “Own Voices” hashtag (#OwnVoices), which I hadn’t then heard of.
+One of the questions that came up in an interview I did with Diana Sousa for Books(Dot)Con in 2016 was about the We Need Diverse Books-inspired “Own Voices” hashtag (#OwnVoices), which I hadn’t then heard of.
 When Diana asked me about it, my kneejerk reaction was to whine, “But what about ME?
 Don’t you want to hear MY voice?”

 Of course this reactionary interpretation of an attempt to level the playing field– so often heard from people (like me) who aren’t inherently marginalized– is really the opposite of what the hashtag actually means.
 It’s not: “You shut up” – it’s much more “Let others speak.”